frontendpatterns/frontendpatterns.dev/src/content/patterns/query.md

 ## Solution

-Apply the Query Strategy pattern by selecting DOM elements using accessible queries that mirror user interaction, and reinforce it with concise examples or tests.
+Select DOM elements using accessible queries that mirror user interaction.
 For example, run an integration test that fills the checkout form, submits it, and asserts on the rendered receipt.